lpasselin/BatteryControl/README.md

 # Introduction

-Over my short 4 month work term at the MARC (McMaster University Automotive Resource Centre), I was tasked to interface a battery control system amongst different ICs.
+Over my short 4 month work term at the MARC (McMaster University Automotive Resource Centre), I was tasked to interface a battery control system among different ICs (integrated circuits).
 More specifically, I was tasked to interface the Linear DC2100A  with the Texas Instruments TMS320F28377D development board via SPI (serial peripheral interface).
 I had no previous experience in this field of embedded programming before and thought it would be a great way for me to learn and expose myself to the embedded world.
 As a disclaimer, I take no claim that this project is optimal in how I implemented it and that I treated it as a learning experience while meeting deadlines throughout the term.